hafizazhan/odin-recipes/README.md

 This is a project creating a simple website about recipes.

-The purpose of this project is to learn and train how to implement HTML
+The purpose of this project is to learn and train how to implement HTML.

+This website is also compiles all of the top western dish that are favoured by many.